Written by Pradeep

 A musculoskeletal physiotherapist who is focused on women’s health can help you to manage sciatica in pregnancy.
 He usually advocates:

-Stretching help to relieve sciatic pain by lessening muscle strain and increasing movement in the hips, lower back, and legs.
-Sciatic pain may turn out to be more terrible if you remain sitting or stand for long periods of time.
+Stretching helps to relieve sciatic pain by lessening muscle strain and increasing movement in the hips, lower back, and legs.
+Sciatic pain may turn out to be more terrible if you remain sitting or standing for long periods of time.
 So make sure you alter the positions all through the day.

 Even though stretches and exercise help to relieve pain and to cure sciatica, when you are pregnant, you should select exercises and stretches that will not harm the normal course of pregnancy.
 Here are some of the exercises and stretches recommended during pregnancy to treat Sciatica.
 Perform it under supervision only:

-Pelvic tilt: This exercise, as the name implies, tilt or bends the pelvis up, thereby, helps to align the body and lower back.
+This exercise, as the name implies, tilt or bends the pelvis up, thereby, helping to align the body and lower back.
 Lie with your back on the floor.
 Relax.
 Now raise the knee until the feet are flat.
 Tighten the abdominal muscle and slowly bend the pelvis up.
 Hold on for some time and slowly come back to normal position

-The child pose: Child pose is a simple stretching exercise, in which the lower back portion and the rib cage of the body stretches.
+Child pose is a simple stretching exercise, in which the lower back portion and the rib cage of the body stretches.
 Sit straight on the floor, bending the knees.
-Slowly stretch both your hands on the floor, bend down your head, nestle your over-sized belly between your thighs.
+Slowly stretch both your hands on the floor, bend down your head, nestle your oversized belly between your thighs.
 Bend as low as possible.
-Keep on in the posture for about two minutes and slowly come back to the previous position
+Keep on in the posture for about two minutes and slowly come back to the previous position.

-Tailor sitting: Tailor sitting is an exercise highly recommended for sciatica in pregnancy.
-It helps to stretch muscles in the lower back and thighs, as well as stretch the sciatic nerve
+Tailor sitting is an exercise highly recommended for sciatica in pregnancy.
+It helps to stretch muscles in the lower back and thighs, as well as stretch the sciatic nerve.

-Torso twist: The torso twist stretches the sciatic nerve without bringing about additional pressure on the body.
+The torso twist stretches the sciatic nerve without bringing about additional pressure on the body.
 As it is performed by sitting down, there is no risk of tumbling and hurting your baby.
 Sit straight on the floor or chair.
 Now slowly turn the back and upper torso to one side.
-You can support yourself with the left hand while you turn left side and the right hand while you turn right side
+You can support yourself with the left hand while you turn the left side and the right hand while you turn the right side.

-Pigeon pose: This is a popular yoga pose, which effectively relieves sciatic pain during pregnancy.
+This is a popular yoga pose, which effectively relieves sciatic pain during pregnancy.
 Go down on your knees on the floor.
 Stretch the left leg behind as far as possible.
 Slide right knee forward.
-Placing a rolled towel or yoga block under right hip will provide more space for the belly and helps to stretch easily
+Placing a rolled towel or yoga block under right hip will provide more space for the belly and helps to stretch easily.

 Some labor positions may trigger sciatica pain so it is advisable to consult a physiotherapist on how to manage sciatica during labor.
-Also using a birth pool can help with the sciatica pain as it will make moving easier for you.
+Also, using a birth pool can help with sciatica pain as it will make moving easier for you.